Skip to content

 default = true

-description = "Specify whether TLS should be enabled for the service.
-For additional information, see: https://mariadb.com/docs/skysql/selections/nr-launch-time-disable-ssltls/"
+description = "Specify whether TLS should be enabled for the service."

 }